 Traditional Rice Pudding

-Rice has traditionally been a staple food in many countries around the world and it has withstood the tests of time to remain a staple food product in most modern homes today.
+Rice has traditionally been a staple food in many countries around the world and it has withstood the test of time to remain a staple food product in most modern homes today.

 The first rice puddings were served using honey as a sweetener and using goats milk to create it's creamy texture, but over time and as this dish moved to different countries, it was refined into the rice pudding that we now know today.

-Convenient, and low cost to prepare, this simple recipe may be one that you might want to take a little closer look at.
+Convenient and low cost to prepare, this simple recipe may be one that you may want to take a little closer look at.

-Low fat, low sodium, and safe for most people with allergies to other grain products, rice pudding is a delicious and nutricious treat to serve to your family.
-It doesn't take a lot of time to prepare and it is a healthier alternative to today's packaged pudding products.
+Low fat, low sodium, and safe for most people with allergies to other grain products this dessert is a deliciously nutritious treat to serve one's family.
+It doesn't take a lot of time to prepare and it is a healthier alternative to packaged pudding mixes.

 2 cups cooked rice